parsaeisa/Notes/Software engineering/Estimation.md

 - Peak times
 - Number of requests
 - Number of data records
+- Number of threads in a concurrent program
 - etc ...

 Apparently, this estimation doesn't have a defined rule and it is more experimental.